-- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism should be developed. - Developed countries and aid agencies should be encouraged to support conservation initiatives for the mountain gorilla. - Environment education programmes and public awareness should be improved. - Make films/documentaries on the preservation. - Organise meetings and debates in order to collaborate with the political and military authorities. - Create tombola for social tourism promotion (allowing visiting gorillas at an affordable price) - Create a promotional season for gorillas.
+- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism to be developed. - Developed countries and aid agencies to be encouraged to support conservation initiatives for the Mountain Gorilla. - Environment education programmes and public awareness to be improved. - Make films/documentaries on the preservation. - Organise meetings and debates in order to collaborate with the political and military authorities. - Create tombolas for social tourism promotion (allowing locals to visit gorillas at an affordable price) - Create a promotional season for gorillas.

-Communal development
+Community development

-- Contribution of the measures of mountain gorilla preservation in the economic development of the country by reducing local populations' poverty near the sanctuaries and reserves in cooperation with the private sector and bilateral, multilateral partners.
-Communal development projects will be promoted, especially, the road plannings, schools expansion, health and waterworks centres, and the support for alternative activities generating money. - Establish a micro-credit system allowing to promote in particular, efficient energy stoves, developing agro-forestry, promoting local craftsmen's work, promoting modern ways of beekeeping. - Volcanoes National Park (VNP) environmental economy survey. - Encourage the local communities to take part in reserve and sanctuary management with the support of the private forest and mining sectors and of the partners of the internal and external development. - Progressively develop a "Gorillas" vision tourism, respecting their health and quiet. - Put a health protection system in place, and a quick response warning system to counter epidemics, and more especially the Ebola kind. - Create a health insurance fund for the human populations of the VNP surroundings. - Veterinary care support for the farms around the VNP, intensive animal husbandry system support. - Garbage collection inside the park. - Analysis and promotions of cultural customs and traditions helping the gorilla's preservation. - Translate the legal wordings for the preservation of gorillas into the local language (Kinyarwanda).
+- Contribution of measures of Mountain Gorilla preservation to economic development by reducing local populations' poverty near the sanctuaries and reserves, in cooperation with the private sector and bilateral, multilateral partners.
+Community development projects will be promoted, especially road planning, school expansion, health centres and waterworks, and support for alternative activities generating money. - Establish a micro-credit system allowing the promotion in particular, of efficient energy stoves, the development of agro-forestry, and the promotion of local craftsmen's work and of modern ways of beekeeping. - Volcanoes National Park (VNP) environmental economy survey. - Encourage the local communities to take part in reserve and sanctuary management with the support of the private forest and mining sectors and of the partners of the internal and external development. - Progressively develop a "Gorillas" vision tourism, respecting their health and quiet. - Put a health protection system in place, and a quick response warning system to counter epidemics, and more especially the Ebola kind. - Create a health insurance fund for the human populations of the VNP surroundings. - Veterinary care support for the farms around VNP, intensive animal husbandry system support. - Garbage collection inside the park. - Analysis and promotion of cultural customs and traditions helping the gorilla's preservation. - Translate the legal wordings for the preservation of gorillas into the local language (Kinyarwanda).